 - Who is my Success Coach, formerly referred to as Advisor?

-For applicants not yet accepted into the program:
+For applicants interested in the nursing program:

 Admitted into the nursing program (general track):

-Contact: Chassity Washburn, email@example.com
+Chassity Washburn, email@example.com

 - Can I take general education courses before being admitted into the nursing program?